Life to Eagle: Forms and Resources to help in achieving the Rank of Eagle Scout.

 Many people will help you along the way, including your adult advisor, your parents, and your fellow Scouts.
 You will also get assistance from adults on your district advancement committee, many of whom you have probably not worked with before.
 None of these people can earn the rank for you!
 It is up to you to make sure that you understand the requirements, complete them in a timely manner, and work with your Troop to submit the proper paperwork, so that your Eagle rank advancement can be completed.

 Eagle Scout Rank Requirements from

-(j) Personal Management, (k) Swimming OR Hiking OR Cycling, (l) Camping, and (m) Family Life.
+(j) Personal Management, (k) Swimming OR Hiking OR Cycling, (l) Camping, (m) Family Life, and (n) Citizenship in Society.
 You must choose only one of the merit badges listed in categories

 h, i, and k.
-Any additional merit badge(s) earned in those categories may be counted as one of your eight optional merit badges used to make your total of 21.
+Any additional merit badge(s) earned in those categories may be counted as one of your seven optional merit badges used to make your total of 21.